-Demographic Indicator Description Data Source 1 Growth in Population Annual growth in the total population of a country World Population 2 Growth in Old-age Dependency Ratio 3 Growth in Population Density Annual growth in the midyear population divided by land area (km 2).
-World Bank 4 Growth in Urban Population Annual growth in the number of people living in urban areas, as defined by national statistical offic- es, as a proportion of the total population.
+Demographic Indicator Description Data Source 1 Growth in Population Annual growth in the total population of a country World 2 Growth in Old-age Dependency Ratio Annual growth in the ratio of the population above the age of 65 compared to the working-age population (15-64 years).
+Population Prospects (UN 2022) 3 Growth in Population Density Annual growth in the midyear population divided by land area (km 2).
+World Baply 4 Growth in Urban Population Annual growth in the number of people living in urban areas, as defined by national statistical offic- es, as a proportion of the total population.
 (2023)